bparanj/crystal/electronics/experiments/queue/ac-dc-capacitor.md

    - Observe the LED and the multimeter reading again.
    - Expected Outcome: The LED will start to blink or stay on dimly, depending on the frequency of the AC signal.
 The multimeter will show alternating voltage across the capacitor, demonstrating that AC is passing through and causing a fluctuating current, which lights up the LED.

-### Explanation:

-- In DC Mode, the capacitor charges up and then blocks further current flow, as the current has no path through a fully charged capacitor.
-- In AC Mode, the alternating current constantly changes direction, which allows the capacitor to continuously charge and discharge, enabling current flow through the circuit.
+In DC Mode, the capacitor charges up and then blocks further current flow, as the current has no path through a fully charged capacitor.
+In AC Mode, the alternating current constantly changes direction, which allows the capacitor to continuously charge and discharge, enabling current flow through the circuit.
 This is why the LED lights up in AC mode but remains off in DC mode.

-This setup will effectively show how a capacitor blocks DC current after charging but allows AC current to pass through due to its continuous reversal of direction.
+This setup will show how a capacitor blocks DC current after charging but allows AC current to pass through due to its continuous reversal of direction.